-When you install the OneDrive desktop app for Windows, a copy of your OneDrive is downloaded to your PC and put in the OneDrive folder.
+When you install OneDrive for Windows, a copy of your OneDrive is downloaded to your PC and put in the OneDrive folder.
 This folder is kept in sync with OneDrive.
 If you add, change, or delete a file or folder on the OneDrive website, the file or folder is added, changed, or deleted in your OneDrive folder and vice versa.

 For more information, see Upload photos and files to OneDrive.

 You can also use File Explorer to rename and delete files, create new folders, and move files around in your OneDrive folder.
 The changes will automatically be made in OneDrive and your other computers that have the OneDrive app installed.